Date

 - Can you provide an estimate of future upkeep or replacement costs?
 Our roofing cost calculator can also be a helpful tool for planning.

-When Is the Best Time to Schedule a Roof Inspection?
+When Should You Schedule a Roof Inspection?

 Knowing when to call for a roof inspection shouldn’t be a guessing game.
 While many people wait until they see a leak, a proactive approach is always better.
 Scheduling inspections at key moments can save you money and stress by catching small issues before they turn into major headaches.
 Certain events and times of the year are perfect opportunities to have a professional take a look and give you a clear picture of your roof’s condition.

-After a Major Storm
+Right After a Big Storm Hits

 Here in the Pacific Northwest, we’re no strangers to strong winds and heavy rain.
 After a major storm, it’s always a smart move to schedule a roof inspection.
 High winds can lift or tear off shingles, while hail can create cracks that compromise your roof.
 Even if you don’t see obvious damage from the ground, a trained inspector can spot subtle issues.
 They’ll check for missing or broken shingles and look inside your attic for signs of leaks, water stains, or mold.
 Getting a professional assessment for your residential roofing can prevent minor storm damage from escalating into a costly interior water issue.

-Before Buying or Selling a Home
+If You’re Buying or Selling a Home

 A roof inspection is a non-negotiable step in any real estate transaction.
 If you’re selling, a pre-listing inspection lets you address issues beforehand, smoothing out negotiations.
 For buyers, it’s critical due diligence.
 A roof replacement is one of the most expensive projects a homeowner can face, and an inspection ensures you won’t be hit with an unexpected repair bill right after closing.
 Knowing your roof’s condition is essential to getting a fair price and making an informed decision.
 It provides peace of mind for everyone involved in the sale.